noureddin/ysmu/README.md

 The **experimental** entries are at: https://noureddin.github.io/ysmu/experimental/

+Resources, guidelines, and general notes are available at: https://noureddin.github.io/ysmu/notes/

 ## Contact

 Open a GitHub issue, or talk to us on Aosus Localization's Matrix room: `#localization:aosus.org`.